king-coder989/envirotrack/README.md

 # Envirotrack 🌍
 > Real-time environmental monitoring using community reports

+Imagine if our city could detect pollution hotspots in real time using affordable sensors and predictive alerts—enabling immediate action.
+This is what smart cities need to fight urban pollution.
+Our solution supports Engineering & Environmental Solutions Pvt.
+Ltd. in delivering scalable, low-cost monitoring—empowering communities with data, and aligning with Smart City Development and Community Empowerment tracks.

 ## Features
 - 📱 Noise level scanning via smartphone mic